Nolan Gorman Preview, Player Props: Cardinals vs. Orioles

 Nolan Gorman At The Plate

-- Gorman leads St. Louis in total hits (95) this season while batting .236 with 44 extra-base hits.
+- Gorman leads St. Louis with 95 hits, batting .235 this season with 44 extra-base hits.

-- Among qualifying batters in baseball, his batting average ranks 121st, his on-base percentage ranks 82nd, and he is 35th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 123rd in batting average, 80th in on-base percentage, and 39th in slugging.

+- In 57.3% of his 117 games this season, Gorman has picked up at least one hit.
+He's also had 22 multi-hit games.

-- He has hit a home run in 19.0% of his games this season, and 5.9% of his trips to the dish.
+- In 18.8% of his games this season, he has hit a home run, and 5.8% of his trips to the plate.

-- Gorman has had at least one RBI in 33.6% of his games this season (39 of 116), with two or more RBI 22 times (19.0%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 39 games this year (33.3%), Gorman has picked up an RBI, and in 22 of those games (18.8%) he had more than one.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.